sonhal/software-craftmanship/OOP.md

 ## Object Oriented Programming

 The goal of OOP is scale.
 A program consisting of 100 LOC which will never change does not need OOP.
 OOP delivers two important features:
 - It scales with increasing LOC
-    OOP ensures that the program can still be worked as the program grows
+    OOP ensures that the program can still be worked on as the program grows
 - It scales with change
     OOP ensures that decisions can be made at a later date.
 OOP programs are easy to change